SpectrumIM/spectrum2/documentation/configuration/config_file.md

 Spectrum 2 config file is not compatible with Spectrum 1, although some important config options are named the same as in Spectrum 1.

+Following types are used:

+* integer - Examples: key=0
+* string - Examples: key=something
+* boolean - Examples: key=0 or key=1
+* list - List of strings.
+You can specify this options more than once:

+  allowed_servers=domain.tld
+  allowed_servers=example.com

 ### [service] section

 #### General settings